Homemade Caffeine-Free Herbal Tea Using Mint

 Growing Fresh Mint

-You see, I’d heard how easy it is to grow mint.
-It could even be invasive.
-But I love mint so I planted it anyway.
+I love mint so I planted it even though it’s considered invasive.
 Over & over again.
-Peppermint, spearmint, chocolate mint and more.
+Peppermint, spearmint, chocolate mint and others.

 But each time the mint would grow for a short time and then die.
 How could that be??
 It’s supposed to be beyond easy to grow mint!